junxit/us-congress-bills-117/metadata.md

 - 2021-04-05 — Introduced in House
 - 2021-04-05 — Introduced in House
 - 2021-04-05 — Referred to the House Committee on Energy and Commerce.
+- 2021-04-13 — Referred to the Subcommittee on Health.
+- 2021-07-15 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2021-07-15 — Subcommittee Consideration and Mark-up Session Held.
+- 2021-07-21 — Committee Consideration and Mark-up Session Held.
+- 2021-07-21 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-11-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-30 — Considered under suspension of the rules. (consideration: CR H6693-6694; text: CR H6693)
+- 2021-11-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2364.
+- 2021-11-30 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2021-11-30 — Placed on the Union Calendar, Calendar No. 131.
+- 2021-11-30 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-181.
+- 2021-11-30 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+117-181.